Artists

 Ayako Fujiki

-Ayako is also pioneering Steinway’s Spirio, having developed concert programmes specifically for this visionary technology and exploring its incredible potential in concert performance.
-This year, Ayako has performed on Spirio instruments in concert at Steinway Halls around the globe with great acclaim, from London to Barcelona and Tokyo.
-She also featured in the January SpirioCast from Steinway Hamburg.
+Ayako is also pioneering Steinway’s Spirio, having developed concert programmes specifically for this visionary technology.
+She has performed on Spirio instruments in concert around the globe with great acclaim, from London to Barcelona, Madrid and Tokyo.
+She also featured in a SpirioCast from Steinway Hamburg.

 Roeland Hendrikx